ADirin/DataBase_Solution/week 2_Query_optimization/lecture2_optimization.md

 -- Unlock tables
 UNLOCK TABLES;
 ```

+### 2. Timestamp Ordering
+Each transaction is given a unique timestamp when it starts.
+The database ensures that transactions are executed in a way that respects the order of these timestamps, preventing conflicts by making sure that older transactions are completed before newer ones.

+### 3. Optimistic Concurrency Control
+Assumes that transactions will rarely conflict.
+Data is read and modified without locking.
+Before a transaction is committed, the database checks whether another transaction has modified the same data.
+If there’s a conflict, the transaction is rolled back.

+**Steps:**

+- **Read Phase:** Transaction reads the data and performs its operations.
+- **Validation Phase:** Before committing, it checks if any other transactions have modified the data it worked on.
+- **Write Phase:** If validation passes, the transaction is committed.

+### 4. Pessimistic Concurrency Control
+Assumes that conflicts are likely, so locks are used aggressively.
+Data is locked when it is read or written, preventing other transactions from accessing it until the lock is released.

+### 5. Multiversion Concurrency Control (MVCC)
+MVCC allows multiple versions of data to exist simultaneously, enabling transactions to see a consistent snapshot of the database without blocking other transactions.
+It’s widely used in databases like PostgreSQL and Oracle.

 ## Isolation Levels
 Isolation levels define the degree to which the operations in one transaction are isolated from those in other transactions.
+**How It Works:**

+- Each transaction sees a snapshot of the data as it was at the start of the transaction.
+- New data changes are written as new versions, and older versions are retained for other transactions.
+- Conflicts are resolved at commit time, ensuring that transactions do not interfere with each other.

+## Isolation Levels

+Isolation levels are configurations that determine how strictly a database manages concurrency.
+They balance the need for data consistency against the need for performance and concurrency.
+The four primary isolation levels are:

+### Read Uncommitted
+- Transactions can see uncommitted changes from other transactions, leading to dirty reads.
+- Highest concurrency, lowest consistency.

+### Read Committed
+- Transactions only see committed changes from other transactions, avoiding dirty reads.
+- Most commonly used isolation level, balancing consistency and performance.

+### Repeatable Read
+- Transactions can read the same data multiple times and see the same value, preventing non-repeatable reads.
+- Ensures more consistency but with some performance trade-offs.

+### Serializable
+- The strictest isolation level, where transactions are fully isolated from each other as if they were executed serially.
+- Ensures full consistency but at the cost of reduced concurrency.

+## Deadlock Management

+A deadlock occurs when two or more transactions are waiting indefinitely for each other to release locks, preventing them from proceeding.
+Databases use various strategies to detect and resolve deadlocks:

+- **Deadlock Detection:** The database periodically checks for cycles of waiting transactions and resolves deadlocks by aborting one of the transactions (often the one with the lowest cost to rollback).

+- **Deadlock Prevention:** The database may prevent deadlocks by ensuring that transactions acquire locks in a predefined order or by imposing timeouts on locks.
 ```sql
 -- Setting the isolation level to REPEATABLE READ
 SET SESSION TRANSACTION ISOLATION LEVEL REPEATABLE READ;